g-sam/polly/README.md

 ## Going outdoors

-A downside of the current implementation is that the SDS011 draws a relatively helft 4ma while asleep.
+A downside of the current implementation is that the SDS011 draws a relatively hefty 4ma while asleep.
 Some possible solutions for increasing battery life:
 1) Use something (relay?
 MOSFET?) between the Wemos and the SDS011 to cut the connection before entering deep sleep.
 2) Hook the whole circuit to a MOSFET controlled by an ATiny85 or similar.
 This would provide better efficiency (because we would be sleeping the ATiny85 instead of the Wemos, which would be completely powered down), but is more complicated.